httpsterio/httpster.io/src/content/articles/2024-01-17-computer-history.md

   <figcaption>Artistic moustache at our first LAN party, circa June 2006</figcaption>
 </figure>

-Usually we'd play Starcraft, Unreal and Trackmania.
+Usually we'd play Starcraft, Unreal and Trackmania with Liero Xtreme and Soldat deserving some respectful mentions as well.
 Back then, most games that had any type of multiplayer could also locally host a server.
 I wish games still had that.

-Our second LAN party was when I downloaded _(read, pirated)_ FL Studio for the first time and really got into music making.
+Our second LAN party was when I downloaded _(read, pirated from Rapidshare, RIP)_ FL Studio for the first time and really got into music making.
 We'd play around and do dumb stuff, trying to break FL Studio and that's how the first tracks were born.
 Sepe Susi and the Lunatic Disco Police, truly an autre piece of art.

+_Side note: I did eventually buy a license for FL Studio.
+Right after I came into some actual real money after graduating high school._

 <figure>
   <img src="/assets/images/articles/2024/lan1.webp" alt="Sleeping at a LAN party on the floor with a greasy pizza box" title="Sleeping at a LAN party with a greasy pizza box" />